Conflict is every relationship’s bedfellow. Most of us expect that and we also expect that we’ll iron out conflict and move on.

-Conflict is every marriage’s bedfellow.
-Unfortunately, conflict can become so intense that some couples eventually retreat behind walls of silence and isolation in the hope that this will resolve the conflict.
+Unfortunately, sometimes we can’t resolve conflict.
+We get stuck in conflict so intense that we might eventually retreat behind walls of silence and isolation in the hope that this will resolve the conflict.
 It won’t.

-Marriage researcher John Gottman says that marriages endure two kinds of confict: solvable problems and perpetual problems.
+Relationship researcher John Gottman says that marriages endure two kinds of conflict: solvable problems and perpetual problems.
 Gottman did four-year follow up interviews with his research subjects, and found that whether or not the marriage is healthy, about 70% of marital conflicts are perpetual.
-At first, this finding surprised me.
-But upon reflection, I know it is true for my husband and me.
+At first, this finding surprises.
+But take a moment to reflect.
+I know this is true for my husband and me.
 We still argue about the same issues we did when we first married.
 For example, I think he needs reminding; he thinks I should stop nagging.

 Gottman notes that perpetual conflicts are rooted in idealism—in the different values we have.
 I didn’t think of my self as an idealist.
 Yet when I ask, “What is the story or the dream behind my need to micro-manage my husband’s life?”
 I remember the unpredictability I grew up with as a child.
 As a result, I now value predictability so much that I tend to micromanage my life and the lives of those I care about.
 In the process I have always annoyed my husband.
 Since we also work hard at the foundation of our relationship he understands my vulnerability.
 Positive sentiment override absorbs at least some of the heat of our conflict.

 Conflict: There’s idealism underneath